lso2973/RIT-PKMN-Club-Showdown-Server/sim/SIMULATOR.md

 The stream can also be accessed from other programming languages using standard IO.

-In this case, you would clone the repository, and then run:
+In this case, you would clone the repository, and then run, for instance:

 ```bash
 echo '>start {"formatid":"gen7randombattle"}